oslabs-beta/StratosDB/README.md

 1. If you would like to contribute to this project:

-   - Please feel free to submit a PR
+   - Please feel free to <a href="https://github.com/oslabs-beta/StratosDB/pulls">submit a PR</a>

 2. If you happen to come across any issues while tinkering with the application:
-   - Please report the bug/issue by submitting a ticket located in the Issues Tab within this repository
+   - Please <a href="https://github.com/oslabs-beta/StratosDB/issues">report the bug/issue</a> by submitting a ticket located in the Issues Tab within this repository

 <br>

 ## Overview

+With the current trajectory of technological improvements, businesses and applications are moving towards a “serverless” architecture.
+With cloud computing becoming more reliable, it just makes more sense for businesses to take the “pay as you go and avoid upfront costs” approach.

+Although cloud computing and serverless architecture has all these great qualities, not everything is rainbows and sunshine!
+Cloud services are still pretty new and user interfaces for these services are not very intuitive.
+Amazon’s AWS, itself, does not offer a platform that is intuitive for the users.
+The platform itself can be extremely confusing when using services such as AWS RDS.
+As such, third party applications are often used to alleviate these problems one at a time.

+In response, our team decided that we wanted to tackle this issue by creating a tool that can be used for all AWS RDS database instances.
+We would like to introduce stratosDB, a one stop shop for users of AWS RDS to create, test, and deploy their RDS database instances!
+StratosDB offers a platform built on NodeJS that connects to your specific AWS RDS instance with a streamlined GUI that makes using AWS RDS much more simple and efficient.

 <br>